-Each year in collaboration with King's College, Cambridge we host a programme for Year 12 students who attend UK state schools in Year 12 England/Wales, Year 13 Northern Ireland and S5 in Scotland, to find out more about the University of Cambridge, student life and explore a variety of subjects through academic sessions.
+Each year in collaboration with King's College, Cambridge we host a programme for students who attend UK state schools in Year 12 England/Wales, Year 13 Northern Ireland and S5 in Scotland, to find out more about the University of Cambridge, student life and explore a variety of subjects through academic sessions.

-Nominations are closed for 2022.
+Nominations will open later in 2022.
 If you are a teacher or student and think you or your students would meet the eligibility criteria set out below, you can register your interested today to be informed when nominations open for the 2023 event!
 Click here to register your interest.
 If you are not sure if a student meets the criteria, please get in touch with their GCSE and current school, and we can check this for you.

 The programme will contain a range of academic sessions demonstrating the range of subjects on offer at the University of Cambridge, allowing students to both explore subjects familiar to them as well as those which will be new and perhaps more niche!